The essential definition of immortal is changeless.

 “For when ye were the servants of sin, ye were free from righteousness.
 What fruit had ye then in those things whereof ye are now ashamed? for

 - the end of those things is death.

 - But now being made free from sin, and become servants to God, ye have your fruit [what is produced, your actions and their consequences] unto holiness, and the end [with resurrected body] everlasting life.

 For the wages of sin is death [think separation from society with HIV and finally end of life with AIDS]; but the gift of God is eternal life [a quality of life in the here and now as well as after physical death] through Jesus Christ our Lord.”
 (Romans 6:20-23)

-Salvation is most definitely a free gift of God that empowers those who accept it to escape all the effects of sin, not just eternity separated from the Singular Source of Life.
+Salvation is most definitely a free gift of God that empowers those who accept it to escape all the effects of sin, not just eternity separated from God in hell.
 Biblical salvation from sin’s rule and authority and power and enmity begins in this life, manifested in freedom from bondage to sin, AKA addictions not just to drugs but all uncontrollable personally destructive attitudes and behaviors.
 Resurrection to new life begins now in the reconnection of the Spirit of God to the soul and body and victory over sin’s effects of

 - disconnection from God’s Spirit without access to transcendent life and power